-We also have an outside classroom where the children will spend time playing and exploring in various activity areas.
-This classroom, THE ROCK, gives children and opportunity to reconnect with nature.
-This space will not be used during cold winter months, rain, thunderstorms or extreme heat/humidity.
+We also have two outdoor play spaces where the children will spend time playing and exploring various activity areas.
+One of the outdoor classrooms, THE ROCK, gives children an opportunity to reconnect with nature.
+This space will not be used during rain, thunderstorms or extreme heat/humidity.